-The total also does not reflect a credit of \$90.6 million from the federal Treasury related to fish and wildlife expenditures in 2021 that Bonneville takes under Section 4(h)(10)(C) of the Northwest Power Act.
-The annual credit ensures that the portion of Bonneville's fish and wildlife mitigation expenditures that are attributable to various project purposes other than hydropower generation, such as navigation, irrigation, and flood control, are not borne by the Bonneville power ratepayers.
+The total also does not reflect a credit of \$90.6 million from the federal Treasury related to fish and wildlife costs in 2021 that Bonneville is required to take under Section 4(h)(10)(C) of the Northwest Power Act.
+The annual credit comprises the obligations of other federal agencies to mitigate dam impacts on fish from purposes other than hydropower, such as navigation and irrigation, and which Bonneville pays in full.
 The credit is applied to Bonneville's federal Treasury debt.
+Subtracting the credit reduces the total fish and wildlife costs to \$653.9 million in fiscal year 2021 (the credit is explained in more detail in the "Power System Costs" section of this report).

 While the 2021 fish and wildlife costs reported by Bonneville's Fish and Wildlife Division total \$744.5 million, the total fish and wildlife costs reported by Bonneville's Power Business Line is \$555 million.
 The difference is because the Fish and Wildlife Division reports estimated forgone revenue from power sales (\$190.6 million in Fiscal Year 2021) as a cost.
-Forgone revenue results from lost hydropower sales because water is spilled over dams to assist juvenile fish migration in the spring and summer.
+Forgone revenue is a cost that results from lost hydropower sales because water is spilled over dams, by court order, to assist juvenile fish migration in the spring and summer.
 Water that is spilled cannot be used to generate hydropower.
 In addition to creating forgone revenue, these fish operations at dams sometimes necessitate additional power purchases to meet firm load (\$110.6 million in Fiscal Year 2021).
-Because forgone revenue is an estimate of lost revenue and not an actual expenditure, Bonneville's Power Business Line does not include it in reporting the agency's actual expenses for the fiscal year.
+Because forgone revenue is an estimate of lost revenue and not an actual cost, Bonneville's Power Business Line does not include it in reporting the agency's actual expenses for the fiscal year.

-Excluding forgone revenue, the Power Business Line reported the following fish and wildlife-related expenditures for Fiscal Year 2021: direct program, \$254 million; Lower Snake River Compensation Plan \$31 million; reimbursement of operations and maintenance (O&M) costs of the Corps of Engineers for its dams, \$48 million (an estimate); reimbursement of O&M costs to the Bureau of Reclamation, \$7 million (an estimate); one-half of the Council's budget, rounded to \$6 million; estimated interest expenses on capital borrowing, \$29 million (an estimate); amortization and depreciation costs on fish/wildlife-related facilities, \$69 million (an estimate); and power purchases to make up for lost hydropower and enhance flows for fish, rounded to \$111 million (an estimate).
+Excluding forgone revenue, the Power Business Line reported the following fish and wildlife-related costs for Fiscal Year 2021: direct program, \$254 million; Lower Snake River Compensation Plan \$31 million; reimbursement of operations and maintenance (O&M) costs of the Corps of Engineers for its dams, \$48 million (an estimate); reimbursement of O&M costs to the Bureau of Reclamation, \$7 million (an estimate); one-half of the Council's budget, rounded to \$6 million; estimated interest expenses on capital borrowing, \$29 million (an estimate); amortization and depreciation costs on fish/wildlife-related facilities, \$69 million (an estimate); and power purchases to make up for lost hydropower and enhance flows for fish, rounded to \$111 million (an estimate).
 The \$555 million total comprises 22.4 percent of the \$2.476 billion in total costs for Fiscal Year 2021.
+The difference between the amount reported by the Fish and Wildlife Division (\$744.5 million) and the amount reported by the Power Business Line (\$555 million) is the estimated amount of forgone revenue reported by the Fish and Wildlife Division (\$190.6 million).